 Concerns about provision for children with special educational needs

+The issues raised in the Telegraph are consistent with the feedback we have been receiving from our members.
+We have shared this feedback with the council to improve the experiences of families going through the EHC process.
 For example, we raised concerns about the quality of EHC plans, and this led to the Council setting up a Quality Assurance group.
 This group, which has representation from parents and schools, carries out spot checks of recent EHC plans and gives feedback to the plan writers.

 We have also worked with Sheffield Healthwatch to highlight the excessive waiting times for therapies such as Occupational Therapy or Clinical Psychology at the Ryegate Centre.